dehorsley/colette/README.md

 ## Running the roulette

-Once you have the files, your ready to run the roulette.
+Once you have the files, your ready to create a round.
 In the command line,

     colette new